|

 Studio

-Howard Hewitt (middle) and Micki Free (left) recording the video of
+with Howard Hewitt (middle) and Micki Free (left) recording

-videos in the mid 80s.
-I just wonder when we
+extremely hard-to-find videos in the mid 80s.
+I just wonder

 entire video!